light7714/nodejs-udemy-course/myCode/README.md

 # My files for each module

-Run `npm install` in each directory to initialize the project folder (except in early ones without package.json file) to install the node_modules directory
+Run `npm install` in each directory to initialize the project folder (except in early ones without package.json file) and install the node_modules directory